dequadrellaro/dequadrellaro.github.io/index.md

 Hi!
 I am a Doctoral Student at the University of Helsinki under the supervision of [Fan Yang](https://sites.google.com/site/fanyanghp/) and [Juha Kontinen](https://www.mv.helsinki.fi/home/jkontine/).
-My research area revolves around dependence logic, inquisitive logic, universal algebra and duality theory.
+My current research focuses on dependence logic and related team logics.
+More generally, I am interested in algebraic logic, universal algebra and duality theory.
 I am also interested in history of ideas, especially in history of mathematics and history of philosophy.
 I studied Mathematical Logic at the University of Amsterdam and Philosophy at the University of Milan.

 ## Publications